LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 1. What does the `machine cpu` metric tell us now that we have containers starting and stopping dynamically?
 Is high cpu bad or does it simply mean the orchestration is managing to make good usage of our metal?
 2. How do you collect `container cpu`?
-3. With multiple ways to collect `container cpu,` is there a difference in the actual data collected?
+3. With multiple ways to collect `container cpu`, is there a difference in the actual data collected?
 Can we get different results?
 4. Is there a parsable-friendly format for the `cpu metric` collection?

 We are going to work out these questions by example.
 First, we’ll create a `Dockerfile` that can fully stress a single cpu core: